 The College has made significant investment in its facilities over recent years and the quality of the estate is now generally good.
-However, there are components of buildings and elements of IT infrastructure that require improvement and the College will apply ESFA capital funding in 2020/21 to address some of these issues.
+However, there are components of buildings and elements of IT infrastructure that require improvement.
+Some of these were addressed in the year through ESFA Further Education Capital Allocation funding.